Nilpotent Charges of a Toy Model of Hodge Theory and an ${\cal N}$ = $2$ SUSY Quantum Mechanical Model: (Anti-)Chiral Supervariable Approach: Introduction

-Against the backdrop of the above arguments and claims, it is pertinent to point out that the symmetry invariance has played a very decisive role in our recent works [15-18] on the supervariable approach to ${\mathcal N} = 2$ supersymmetric (SUSY) quantum mechanical models where we have been able to derive the appropriate nilpotent ${\mathcal N} = 2$ SUSY transformations by exploiting the SUSY invariant restrictions on the supervariables that are defined on the (1, 2)-dimensional supermanifold on which the usual SUSY theory is generalized.
-Needless to say, the symmetry invariant restrictions have reach and range that encompass in their folds the derivation of symmetry transformations for the ${\mathcal N} = 2$ quantum mechanical theories as well as gauge theories (within the framework of BRST formalism).
+Against the backdrop of the above arguments and claims, it is pertinent to point out that the symmetry invariance has played a very decisive role in our earlier works [14-17] on the ACSA to ${\mathcal N} = 2$ supersymmetric (SUSY) quantum mechanical (QM) models where we have been able to derive the appropriate nilpotent ${\mathcal N} = 2$ SUSY transformations by exploiting the SUSY invariant restrictions on the (anti-)chiral supervariables that are defined on the (1, 1)-dimensional super-submanifolds of the {\it general} (1, 2)-dimensional supermanifold on which the usual SUSY QM theory is generalized.
+We have been able to capture the nilpotency of the ${\mathcal N} = 2$ SUSY conserved and nilpotent charges.
+However, these charges have been found {\it not} to respect the absolute anticommutativity property within the framework of ACSA to ${\mathcal N} = 2$ SUSY QM models (see, e.g., Appendix B).
+Needless to say, the symmetry invariant restrictions have reach and range that encompass in their folds the derivation of {\it nilpotent} symmetry transformations for the ${\mathcal N} = 2$ quantum mechanical models as well as the (anti-) BRST invariant $D$-dimensional gauge theories.

 The following factors have spurred our curiosity in pursuing our present investigation.
-First, the (dual-)horizontality conditions are mathematical in nature.
-Thus, it is essential for us to provide an alternative to it by some physically motivated restrictions.
+First, the (dual-)horizontality conditions are {\it mathematical} in nature.
+Thus, it is essential for us to provide an alternative to them by some physically motivated restrictions.
 We have accomplished this goal in our present investigation.
-Second, we have already applied our present theoretical technique in the context of the Abelian 2-form gauge theory to derive the (anti-)BRST and (anti-)co-BRST symmetry transformations [19].
-Thus, it is urgent for us to look for the validity of this method in the context of some other system.
+Second, we have already applied our present theoretical technique in the context of the 4D Abelian 2-form gauge theory [18] and 2D self-dual bosonic field theory [19] to derive the (anti-)BRST and (anti-)co-BRST symmetry transformations.
+Thus, it is urgent for us to look for the validity of this method in the context of some other systems.
 We have achieved this objective in our present investigation.
-Third, we have proven the absolute anticommutativity of the (anti-)BRST charges despite the fact that we have considered the (anti-)chiral supervariables in our present investigation.
-This is a {\it novel} observation in our present endeavor.
-Finally, our present and earlier work [19] are our modest steps towards providing variety and theoretical richness in the context of superfield/supervariable approach to gauge theory (within the framework of BRST formalism).
+Third, we have proven the absolute anticommutativity of the (anti-)BRST and (anti-)co-BRST charges {\it despite} the fact that we have considered only the (anti-)chiral supervariables in our present investigation.
+This is a completely {\it novel} observation in our present endeavor {\it vis-{\`a}-vis} the application of ACSA to ${\mathcal N} = 2$ SUSY QM models where absolute anticommutativity property does {\it not} exist.
+Finally, our present and earlier works [18, 19] are our modest steps towards providing variety and theoretical richness in the context of superfield/supervariable approach to {\it quantum} gauge theories of all varieties.